 Check out this mint chocolate chip cake recipe!
 It’s keto friendly so if you are watching what you eat, feel free to cut yourself a slice and enjoy!

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Mint Chocolate Chip Cake Recipe

-This mint chocolate chip cake recipe has just a hint of mint to it.
-I love the way mint and chocolate tastes together so why not add a bit of mint flavoring to your favorite chocolate cake recipe?
+This mint chocolate chip cake recipe has just a hint of mint.
+I love how mint and chocolate taste together, so why not add a bit of mint flavoring to your favorite chocolate cake recipe?
 It’s the best of both worlds.

 Mint chocolate layer cake